 Stir the eggs every few minutes or so with a spoon so that all parts of the egg dye evenly.
 If you’d like to intensify the color, simply leave the eggs to cool in the dye water bath.

-Pat the colored eggs dry with a clean dish towel (an old one that is allowed to get dye on it) or paper towel.
-If you like, you can now use a cotton swab dipped in vinegar or concentrated lemon juice to draw designs on the eggs: everywhere you apply the swab, you’ll erase the color.
+Pat the colored eggs dry with a clean dish towel (an old one that you don’t mind getting stained) or paper towel.
+If you like, you can now use a cotton swab dipped in vinegar or concentrated lemon juice to draw designs on the eggs: Everywhere you apply the swab, you’ll erase the color.

 Let Your Easter Eggs Shine